A White Kitchen: 3 Different Ways

 - Backsplash with texture (ie: a stone like travertine or slate)

-- A medium toned paint colour
+- A medium toned paint colour on the walls or island

 - Black or shiny nickel hardware